Bucks Mill to Clovelly 4.3 miles (Old ancient blog post with old ancient photos.)

 Well that's kindly.

 Ha!
 This is why you actually look at the map in your backpack.
-This is obviously not the coastal path.
+This is obviously not the coast path.

 So back up we trudge.
 Sigh.

 We can see water once in a while, but mostly we're in the woods.